 The pseudo-variable CURRENT can be used to access the current array element.
 The FILTER condition can refer to CURRENT or any variables valid in the outer scope.

-To return a projection of the current element, there can now be an inline RETURN:
+To return a projection of the current element, there can now be an inline RETURN :

+'''

+FOR u IN users

-RETURN u.friends[ RETURN CONCAT(CURRENT.name, " is a friend of ", u.name)] '''
+RETURN u.friends[ RETURN CONCAT(CURRENT.name, " is a friend of ", u.name)]

+'''

 which is the simplified variant for: